CrayLabs/SmartSim/doc/application.rst

 =========
 Configure
 =========
-After initializing an ``Application`` object, configure the ``exe``, ``exe_args``, or ``files`` attribute.
-If the simulation requires specific parameters, attach configuration files via the ``Application.files`` attribute.
-This attribute also supports copying or symlinking files into the job's run directory to ensure accessibility during the simulation.
+After initializing an ``Application`` object, you might want to configure the ``exe``, ``exe_args``, or ``files`` attributes.
-To reuse an application but alter the system state, update the ``exe_args`` attribute.
-To change the executable while keeping the same arguments, modify the ``exe`` attribute.
+If an executable requires specific parameters, attach configuration files using the ``Application.files`` attribute.
+This attribute also supports copying or symlinking files into the job's run directory to ensure access at simulation runtime.
+To reuse an application but alter the system state, update or overwrite the ``exe_args`` attribute.
+To change the executable while keeping the same arguments, overwrite the ``exe`` attribute.

 Executable
 ==========
-To reset the executable after initializing the ``Application`` object, assign the desired executable path to the ``exe`` attribute.
+To overwrite the executable after initializing the ``Application`` object, assign the desired executable path to the ``exe`` attribute.
 If only the executable name is specified, SmartSim will attempt to locate the executable path on the machine.
 For example: